Delaylaph/fern/README.md

 ```

 ### Fern and docker
 If you using docker fern can simplify setup your development environment.
 Fern uses traefik to manage the routes of all projects.
-For work with docker you need create `docker-compose.yml` file in the docker-env folder at the path specified in `fern_folier_path` in fern.json.
+For work with docker you need create `docker-compose.yml` file in the docker-env folder.
 Here is the minimum required version of this file:
 ```yml
 version: "3.3"